jasonhongxyz/website/blog/_posts/2022-05-29-on-jekyll-jenkins-docker.markdown

       # So that Traefik can listen to the Docker events
       - /var/run/docker.sock:/var/run/docker.sock
 ```
-Traefik [tracks][traefik-renewal] manages the expiry date of ACME certificates
+Traefik [manages][traefik-renewal] the expiry date of ACME certificates -- the
--- the default is 90 days with renewals at 30 days before expiry.
+default is 90 days with renewals at 30 days before expiry.

 #### Deployment